ageent/y-mlOnPhrases/README.md

 To simplify the solution,
 the regressor weights were taken as constants equal to **1/3**.

+The sum of the classifier's MSE and the regressor's MSE was used as the loss function.

 The course of training is illustrated by the following three figures.

 ![loss of model](data/img/mod1.0_loss1.png)